wxsd-sales/widget-pstn-dialout/README.md

 4. Once the SDK has synced, we can perform a function of the SDK on the meeting.
 In this case, we .invite() a PSTN to join the ongoing meeting.

-## Requirements
+## Setup

+### Prerequisites & Dependencies:
 No special requirements.
 Simply follow the instructions in the next section.

-## Setup
+### Installation and Usage:
 You will need to replace the following variables with actual values (currently lines 13 - 15 in the .html file):
 ```
       let token = 'ACCESS_TOKEN';